This is the site of our McNamara line who migrated from County Clare Ireland

 Source: Ross McNamara

-In New Zealand, Michael and Florence's son was born;
+In New Zealand, Michael and Florence had their only son;

 Ernest James William Edgar (McNamara) Foden was born in New Zealand in 1911.
-Apparently Hannah Morris was registered her grandson's birth and consequently named him.
-Upon hearing of this, an unhappy Michael rushed to the registry office and officially added his names of choice for his only son.
+Regarding Ernest's long name, the story goes that Hannah Morris was the one to register her grandson's birth and subsequently "named" him.
+Upon hearing of this, an unhappy Michael rushed to the registry office and officially added his name/s of choice for his only son.
 Although born a McNamara, Ernest was raised under his stepfather's name of Foden.
-He married Elizabeth Pearse in 1933 and had a daughter;
+He married Elizabeth Pearse in 1933 and they had a daughter;

-Michael and Florence divorced on June 20, 1921 and 3 days later Florence married Thomas Foden.
-Florence and Thomas Foden's daughter Mary Helen Foden was born on the 22nd July, 1922.
+Michael and Florence divorced on June 20 1921 and three days later Florence married Thomas Foden.
+Florence and Thomas Foden's daughter Mary Helen Foden was born on the 22nd July 1922.
 In 1948 Mary married a man named Paramore.

-Florence raised her McNamara children (atleast her son Ernest) under their step father's name of Foden (Carmel kept McNamara).
-Florence died aged 66, on the 13th April, 1947 in Hastings, NZ.
+Florence raised her McNamara children (atleast her son Ernest) under their step father's name of Foden (though Carmel kept McNamara).
+Florence died aged 66 on the 13th April, 1947 in Hastings, NZ.

 Martha Morris married Eugene Ivers in 1912 and lived at Clive in Napier, New Zealand.
 They had two children, Cathleen (1916) and Stuart (1920).
 Martha died in Hastings, NZ, aged 80.

-Thomas and Bridget's fourth child Peter John McNamara was born on the 25th November, 1872 in Wangoom, Victoria, and died on the 29th September, 1960 aged 88.
+Thomas and Bridget's fourth child Peter John McNamara was born on the 25th November 1872 in Wangoom, Victoria.
+He died on the 29th September 1960 aged 88.

 Peter John McNamara